concertim/concertim.com/content/subscriptions.md

 {{< pricing-table-1 >}}
 {
     "title": "Passive HPC Service Subscription",
     "description": "Our <b>passive subscriptions</b> put you in the driving seat.
-You have <b>control over your service</b> and it's evolution while we keep an eye on things and can step in to help whenever you want us to.", "plans": [
+You have <b>control over your service</b> and it's evolution while we keep an eye on things and can step in to help whenever you want us to.<br /><br /><i>Select a feature from the list below to learn more</i>", "plans": [
         {
             "name": "Operations",
             "price": "£",
             "description": "Peace of mind about your resources", "features": [
+            {
-                "Hardware Issue Notifications",
+                "feature": "Hardware Issue Notifications",
+                "info": "Our systems monitor your hardware and notify you of faults at the earliest possible point."
+            },
+            {
-                "Support with Hardware Repair",
+                "feature": "Support with Hardware Repair",
+                "info": "Our team is ready to assist with the hardware repair process at your behest.
+Simply handover the affected components and we'll liaise with hardware vendors and data centre contacts to get the repair underway."
+            },
+            {
-                "Root Access",
+                "feature": "Root Access",
+                "info": "The power is in your hands, with root access across your HPC service you can make the changes you need."
+            },
+            {
-                "Full Environment Control",
+                "feature": "Full Environment Control",
+                "info": "Your environment is yours to modify, evolve and control how you would like to build the exact service you need."
+            },
+            {
-                "Certified Hardware States"
+                "feature": "Certified Hardware States",
+                "info": "Our team verifies functional hardware configurations to ensure base system stability."
+            }
             ],
             "altname": "Active Subscription",
             "altfeatures": [